Georgia's 40th Senate district

 District 40 of the Georgia Senate is located in Metro Atlanta.

+The district includes northern DeKalb and western Gwinnett counties, including all or parts of Brookhaven, Chamblee, Doraville, Dunwoody, Norcross, and Peachtree Corners.
+While the district includes many neighborhoods in DeKalb County with Atlanta addresses, there is no part of the city of Atlanta within the district.

+The current senator is Sally Harrell, a Democrat from Atlanta first elected in 2018.

 Former occupants of the seat include Zell Miller, former governor and U.S. Senator, and Paul Coverdell, former U.S. Senator.